Joy Quanrud Grimsley,

 Mental health professionals include, marriage and family therapists, clinical professional counselors, drug, and alcohol and gambling counselors, social workers.

 In 2014, I started meeting with MFT students, interns, and licensed professionals, for the purpose of networking and finding a supportive environment.
 Since then, the small group has grown into a non profit, which I started in 2016.
 I volunteer my time and effort to this endeavor.
 The mission of Mental Health Peer Connections is provide educational workshops and resources to marriage and family professionals in the Northern Nevada area.
+We advocate for best practices and quality care in the mental health field.
 Through this organization, you will be informed about the wonderful MFT services that are being offered in Nevada by your peers.
 Our CEU educational programming will give you an opportunity to challenge your mind, and keep you informed.

 I opened the Center for Therapy & Mediationin 2017, which is a Center that houses a group of independent, private practice clinicians who offer a variety of mental health services to clients.
 Over 18 clinicians are housed at the Center: www.ctmreno.com.
 I also offer interns who are interested in starting a private practice a place to start and use my experience in the business world to offer interns guidance in starting their own business.
 Intern supervision is also available.